diegothered/address-book-full-time/README.md

 Project was written using Google Chrome; no other browsers were tested for compatibility.

 ### Project Setup instructions
 There shouldn't be any special setup required.
-If something doesn't display correctly or goes wrong somehow, please contact us at <INSERT PARTNER EMAIL> and <lara.m.bjork@gmail.com> and we will do our best to troubleshoot for you.
+If something doesn't display correctly or goes wrong somehow, please contact us at <diego.gustavo.rojas@gmail.com> and <lara.m.bjork@gmail.com> and we will do our best to troubleshoot for you.

 ### Known Issues
-* KEEP THIS IF IT APPLIES: Although there is responsive sizing in place, this project is best viewed on standard desktop.
-It was not tested on a large desktop, table, or phone.

-### Where to Find This Project
-USE THIS SECTION ONLY IF GH PAGE CREATED
+* No known issues.

 ### License
 This software is licensed under the MIT license.

-_Copyright (c) 2019 ** PARTNER NAME and Lara Bjork **_
+_Copyright (c) 2019 ** Diego Rojas and Lara Bjork **_